yarml/HeliumOS/writeups/apic.md

 Okay listen, it has been a few days, the APIC timer simply doesn't want to behave the way it should, I have no clue why.
 I will simply now move on to the IO APIC, try making a keyboard driver.
 Hopefully this one goes smooth.

+# Update 2
+It has been multiple days since the lats entry.
+I found out that to find where the IO/APIC base address is I need to parse the ACPI, so that's what I have been working on.
+It has been going smooth so far.
+I am trying to design a system that would allow me to have a module handle a particular ACPI entry if it reports supporting it.